Recipes

 A Classic Minestrone Soup Recipe - The Heartiest of Soups

 There is no right or wrong way to make Minestrone.
-The basic idea behind it is that you take some broth, add a pile of vegetables, pasta or rice, beans, and maybe a bit of meat and cook it all together.
-Really, it’s about using what you have on hand and what’s in season.
+The basic idea behind it is to take some broth, add a pile of vegetables, pasta or rice, beans, and maybe a bit of meat, and cook it all together.
+Really, it's about using what you have on hand and what's in season.
 Minestrone is not meant to be an overly complex soup in terms of ingredients or flavour.
-The majority of the flavour comes from the vegetables and the broth rather than a large variety of extra seasonings, though those can be added if you’d like.
+The majority of the flavour comes from the vegetables and the broth rather than a large variety of extra seasonings, though those can be added if you'd like.
 If you want a simple soup that will fill you up and empty your vegetable crisper, look no further.
-This is Minestrone, now let’s get to it.
+This is Minestrone.
+Now let's get to it.

 Making Chicken Broth